Freedom Quilting Bee: History

 After the first auction in New York City, the quilts gained critical acclaim and popularity, prompting the craftswomen to organize an official quilting cooperative.
-The Freedom Quilting Bee, as an alternative economic organization, is part of a history of collective economic work of Black Americans.
-These alternative economics were used raise the socioeconomic status of poor Black communities.
-During the late 1960s and 1970s the cooperative changed its operations to increase profits through a more mass market model.
+Thus, the Freedom Quilting Bee was formed, and more than 60 quilters attended their first meeting in a local church in March 1966.
+As an alternative economic organization, the Freedom Quilting Bee is part of a history of collective economic work of Black Americans.
+These alternative economics were used to raise the socioeconomic status of poor Black communities by allowing them to continue working in their own communities, while also reaching people across the country with their art.
+During the late 1960s and 1970s, the cooperative changed its operations to increase profits through a more mass-market oriented model.
 New Yorker Stanley Selengut was hired as the industrial development consultant.
-Working for just travel expenses, he brought their quilts to New York City and helped the cooperative make deals with Bloomingdales and Sears.
+Working for travel expenses alone, he brought their quilts to New York City and helped the cooperative make deals with Bloomingdales and Sears.

-On March 8, 1969, the Bee began construction on the Martin Luther King, Jr., Memorial Sewing Center, designed by architect Martin Stein gratis and funded by small philanthropic foundations and through an interest-free loan from the American Friends Service Committee, Atlanta.
+On March 8, 1969, the Bee began construction on the Martin Luther King Jr. Memorial Sewing Center, designed by architect Martin Stein gratis and funded by small philanthropic foundations and through an interest-free loan from the American Friends Service Committee in Atlanta.
 The 4500-square-foot building was constructed by the husbands of the quiltmakers and other nonprofessional workers because the project only had funds to pay one skilled builder.
-Finding a property to buy had been difficult, because Southern whites refused to sell to blacks.
-The sale of the land to the Bee's members had been so unlikely that they bought all they could, 17 acres, with plans to resell parcels to blacks, largely shut out of the real estate market.
+Finding a property to buy was difficult, because Southern whites refused to sell to Black people.
+The sale of the land to the Bee's members had been so unlikely that they bought all they could, 17 acres, with plans to resell parcels to other Black people, who were largely shut out of the real estate market.

 In 1970, Reverend Xavier found a white Catholic nun, Sister Catherine Martin, to help with office duties such as typing, invoicing, and bookkeeping twice a week.
-Martin helped the Bee establish a system in which the women were paid for piecework they did on the Bee's big contracts.
-Some of the women had never had an opportunity to be paid for their labor; the Bee's payments enabled them to raise the standard of living for themselves and their families.
+Martin helped the Bee establish a system in which the women were paid for piecework they did on the Bee's larger contracts.
+Some of the women had never had an opportunity to be paid for their labor prior to this; the Bee's payments enabled them to raise the standard of living for themselves and their families.

+In the early 1970s, Mary Boykin Robinson helped found, and became the director of, the Freedom Quilting Bee Daycare Center, which served the children of the mothers who worked for the Bee.
+The Daycare center was open from 1970–1996.